hpc-carpentry/hpc-carpentry.github.io/_posts/2018/06/2018-06-14-lesson-infrastructure-report.md

 entirely, leaving instructors free to spend as much time on a given section as they feel is appropriate.
 One argument in favour of keeping the timings is to limit the addition of ever more material to our lessons, which would only make matters worse.
-One of the valuable characteristics of the Carpentries lessons is that they provide a concise introduction to the topic in question.
+One of the valuable characteristics of The Carpentries lessons is that they provide a concise introduction to the topic in question.

 ## Developing lessons with RMarkdown